-3.1 Lifting & Handling
+Lifting & Handling

-- Use lifting lugs where fitted. - Do not lift a vessel using the insulation (where fitted). - Straps may crush or damage the insulation casing. - Due to the insulation casing material thickness, care should be taken when moving and handling the vessel not to damage the insulation. - Do not lift the vessel using chains directly in contact with the shell. - Do not allow operatives to stand on the vessel.
+- Use lifting lugs where fitted. - Do not lift a vessel by the insulation, if fitted. - Straps may crush or damage the insulation casing. - Due to the insulation casing material thickness, care should be taken when moving and handling the vessel, not to damage the insulation. - Do not lift the vessel using chains directly in contact with the shell. - Do not allow operatives to stand on the vessel.